NeKzor/bot/README.md

     - `SRCOM_PHPSESSID` - Session cookie of speedrun.com user
 - Start the bot with `deno task dev`

+Data of all services can be populated manually with `/bot reload`.
+This happens automatically every 15 minutes after the bot started.

 ## Dependencies

 - [discordeno]